 ‘Capitalist roader’ was a derogatory term given to a CCP member suspected of attempting to restore or reintroduce elements of capitalism.
 The term was used by party leaders and propagandists to denigrate and isolate political opponents.

 The Central Committee is the leadership committee of the Chinese Communist Party.
-During the revolutionary period it contained between 100 and 300 regular and alternate members.
-The Central Committee met occasionally a plenums, some of which were significant for their decisions or policies, for example the Zunyi conference (1935) and the Lushan plenum (1959).
+During the revolutionary period, it contained between 100 and 300 regular and alternate members.
+The Central Committee met occasionally in plenums, some of which were significant for their decisions or policies, for example, the Zunyi conference (1935) and the Lushan plenum (1959).

 Central Plains War

-The Central Plains War was a six month civil war, fought in 1930 between Jiang Jieshi’s Nationalists and the forces of three warlords (Feng Yuxiang, Li Zongren and Yan Xishan) who had previously supported Jiang.
-Jiang’s victory reduced warlordism and increased his control of central China, however it came at great human and financial cost.
+The Central Plains War was a six-month civil war, fought in 1930 between Jiang Jieshi’s Nationalists and the forces of three warlords (Feng Yuxiang, Li Zongren and Yan Xishan) who had previously supported Jiang.
+Jiang’s victory reduced warlordism and increased his control of central China, however it came at a great human and financial cost.